 UFW Allow Port Ranges

 You can allow individual ports and port ranges.
-When opening a port range, you must identify the port protocol.
+When opening a port range, specify the protocol.
+Use TCP for connection-oriented services (web servers, SSH, databases) and UDP for stateless protocols (DNS, VPN, streaming media).

 To allow a port range with TCP and UDP protocols, use the following commands: